 Government bodies in the UK use detection dogs for a variety of purposes.
 Government detection dog teams (comprising a dog paired with a handler) are subject to standardised training, assessment and annual licensing (with exact details depending on the detection discipline); this provides assurance that each team meets the required standard for operational deployment.

 Many private sector security providers also offer the services of detection dog teams.
 The National Canine Training and Accreditation Scheme for the Private Security Industry (NCTAS-P) was launched in March 2021.
-It is intended to provide those procuring and using explosives detection dog (EDD) services with confidence in the quality of those services through accreditation of each EDD team (a specific and verifiable dog and handler pairing).
+It is intended to provide those procuring and using explosives detection dog (EDD) services with confidence in the quality of those services through annual accreditation of each EDD team (a specific and verifiable dog and handler pairing).
 NCTAS-P is a collaborative initiative between the Home Office, Counter Terrorism Policing and CPNI, and is aligned closely with the corresponding scheme for assuring police and government EDD teams (for example, mandating regular continuation training and annual assessments for teams).
 Further details are available on gov.uk as well as a list of private sector EDD teams that have passed NCTAS-P.

-Engagement with the scheme is voluntary, both for suppliers of explosives detection dog services and for those utilising such services.
 As for any other individual security measure, canine explosives detection is not a panacea.
-All potential users of EDD services are therefore strongly advised to understand their operational requirement for such capability, the issues and risks associated with deploying it, and in particular the risks arising from the use of teams (i.e. dog and handler pairings) without a valid NCTAS-P Accreditation.
+All potential users of EDD services are therefore strongly advised to understand their operational requirement for such capability, the issues and risks associated with deploying it, and in particular the risks arising from the use of teams (i.e. dog and handler pairings) without a valid NCTAS-P accreditation.
 Key points to consider when specifying, procuring and implementing detection dog services are outlined in the guidance note below.

 Detection Dog Guidance Notes